Bakobiibizo/HexAmerous/README.md

 ## Usage

 Dedicate application window for chatgpt, prompted to be helpful with coding.
 Input large amounts of text via input text.
 Run `hotkey.py` to enable ctrl + alt + v to send clipboard to command line.

+## Updates

+- April 25 2023 updated the UI to be easier to read.
+Updated styling.
+Added large text input.
+Set up hotkeys to send